-9.1 Against an oblivious adversary A lower bound of $\log n$ for the problem studied in this paper immediately follows from [4].
+8.1 Against an oblivious adversary

+A lower bound of $\log n$ for the problem studied in this paper immediately follows from [3].
 The challenge in the online multicast problem is to decide which requests to service ("winner picking") and how to route a request ("online routing").
-We now show how to combine a lower bound for winner picking [3] with the lower bound for online routing [4] to achieve a lower bound of $\log \mathcal{M} \log n$ for the online multicast problem.
-This is the first lower bound stronger than $\log n$ for the online multicast problem if the bandwidth requested by each multicast can be significantly smaller than bandwith of a single link.
+We now show how to combine a lower bound for winner picking [2] with the lower bound for online routing [3] to achieve a lower bound of $\log M \log n$ for the online multicast problem.
+This is the first lower bound stronger than $\log n$ for the online multicast problem.

-THEOREM 9.1.
-No algorithm for selective online multicast can have a competitive ratio better than $\Omega(\log(\mathcal{M}/u)\log n)$ even against an oblivious adversary, and even when the requests are non-interleaved.
+Theorem 2 No algorithm for selective online multicast can have a competitive ratio better than $\Omega(\log(\mathcal{M}/u) \log n)$ even against an oblivious adversary, and even when the requests are non-interleaved.

-Proof.
-The basic idea behind the winner picking lower bound for online multicast is the following: Assume \mathcal{M} multicasts are created, but both the online and the offline algorithm are just allowed to pick one.
-A multicast consists of at least one and up to $\log \mathcal{M}$ classes, each class consisting of c requests for some parameter c.
+Proof: The basic idea behind the winner picking lower bound for online multicast is the following: Assume $\mathcal{M}$ multicasts are created, but both the online and the offline algorithm are just allowed to pick one.
+A multicast consists of at least one and up to log $\mathcal{M}$ classes, each class consisting of c requests for some parameter c.
 Half of the multicasts, chosen randomly from all multicasts, consist of exactly c request.
-One fourth of the multicasts, chosen randomly from the remaining half of the multicasts, consist of exactly 2c request, etc. Thus, the expected profit of online is 2c, while the expected profit of offline is $c \log \mathcal{M}$.
+One fourth of the multicasts, chosen randomly from the remaining half of the multicasts, consist of exactly 2c request, etc. Thus, the expected profit of online is 2c, while the expected profit of offline is $c \log \mathcal{M}$ .